 How To Remove Kitchen Sink Drain

 Use these helpful guidelines to remove the kitchen sink drain and fix a new one which will serve the process of water catching and flowing to a sink drain strainer.
-The leaking kitchen sink drain will not spoil your kitchen floor if you remove sink drain or remove the kitchen sink to repair.
+The leaking kitchen sink drain will not spoil your kitchen floor if you remove the sink drain or remove the kitchen sink to repair.

 Stop Water Supply

 The sink cabinet or box contains hydrants, which open or shut the water supply to pipes.
-Turn them then open the faucet to check, if the water is not flowing you may start work removing kitchen sink drain.
+Turn them then open the faucet to check, if the water is not flowing you may start work removing the kitchen sink drain.

 You can escape this step because not always the sink drain is connected with the water tubes.
 But not take a risk and do it to make removing the kitchen sink drain process comfortable and safe.